celiagomezdev/picture-contest-app/readme.md

 * You can use [Axios](https://github.com/axios/axios) or [Postman](https://www.getpostman.com/) to perform the GET and POST requests.

-###TODO
+-TODO

-* Implement voting system avoiding more then 3 votes every 10 minutes (Feature under construction in branch feature/voting)
+* Improve voting system avoiding more then 3 votes every 10 minutes (Feature under construction in branch feature/voting)